autocar-logo

 The MT-15 features a 4.2-inch TFT dash

-Yamaha recently updated the MT-15, adding a new top-spec DLX variant that introduces a 4.2-inch TFT dash to the range.
+The MT-15 is available in a top-spec DLX variant that introduces a 4.2-inch TFT dash to the range.
 This unit, borrowed from the FZ-S Fi Hybrid, features app-based functionality.
-The 160 Duke, on the other hand, comes with an LCD dash with Bluetooth connectivity.
+The 160 Duke is also offered in a higher-spec variant that borrows the TFT dash from the 390 Duke.
+Meanwhile, the base variant comes with an LCD dash with Bluetooth connectivity.
 Both bikes get all-LED lighting, though the MT-15 edges ahead with its projector LED setup.
 Dual-channel ABS is standard on both, and in typical KTM fashion, the rear unit can be switched off in Supermoto mode.

 KTM 160 Duke vs Yamaha MT-15: Price